Many of you will be

 since then?
 "When I was younger, I was a follower.
 When I did

 commercial art, I didn't have to face a blank canvas alone.
 It

 took me time to find who I was, to ground my emotions, and gain

 my confidence.
-Fine art was the way to reveal who I am--it
+Fine art reveals who I am inside--it

 Now Wray is solidifying

 his career by exhibiting in several fine art galleries and he

 maintains a studio in California.
 His future plans include the